HiruniNuwanthika/hiruni-n-kegalle.github.io/README.md

 - Utilised Oracle, SQL, and SSRS to extract, transform, and visualize data.

 ## Publications
+#### Watch Out!
+E-Scooter Coming Through!: Multimodal Sensing of Mixed Traffic Use and Conflicts Through Riders’ Ego-Centric Views
-Hiruni Kegalle, Danula Hettiachchi, Jeffrey Chan, Mark Sanderson, and Flora D. Salim.
-2025.
-“Watch Out!
-E-scooter Coming Through!: Multimodal Sensing of Mixed Traffic Use and Conflicts Through Riders’ Ego-centric Views”.
-Proc.
-ACM Interact.
-Mob.
-Wearable Ubiquitous Technol.
-9, 1, Article 217 (March 2025), 23 pages.
+Hiruni Kegalle, Danula Hettiachchi, Jeffrey Chan, Mark Sanderson, and Flora D. Salim Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 2025